eclipse-oniro4openharmony/oniro-ide/DOC.md

 **Example:**
 To try a simple example one can install the notification-sample-vsix into the Oniro theia instance with the `Extensions: Install from VSIX...` command.
-The vsix can be found here: /huawei-ide/example-assets/notifications-sample-0.0.1.vsix and is generated from https://github.com/microsoft/vscode-extension-samples/tree/main/notifications-sample.
+The vsix can be found [here](./example-assets/notifications-sample-0.0.1.vsix) and is generated from [VSCode notification sample](https://github.com/microsoft/vscode-extension-samples/tree/main/notifications-sample).

 Every command registered in this extension is callable in theia simply by its id.
-This is implemented in /oniro-ide-extension/src/browser/toolbar/manager/oniro-toolbar-commands.ts.
+This is implemented in [oniro-toolbar-commands.ts](./oniro-ide-extension/src/browser/toolbar/manager/oniro-toolbar-commands.ts#L25).
 There the example-command is registered and executes the 'notifications-sample.showInfo' command from the VSCode extension.
 Furthermore one can see in the same file how it is added to the toolbar manager: the command needs to be added to the array which is returned by the method getOniroCommands().